creatvie-introvert/wordweaver/README.md

 ![Typography system across all breakpoints](docs/design-choices/typography-design-system.png)

 ### Colour Scheme
 To support both aesthetic appeal and accessibility, WordWeaver is designed with two themes: **light mode** and **dark mode**.
-Each theme maintains visual harmony and ensures sufficient contrast ratios in line with WCAG 2.1 AA/AAA guidelines.
+Each theme draws directly from the brand's nature inspired palette and maintains contrast ratios that align with WCAG 2.1 AA guidelines.

 **Light Theme**

-The light theme uses a clean off-white background with contrasting deep blacks and slate greys for typography and UI elements.
-The vivid blue accent was chosen for buttons and interactive highlights, providing strong visual cues without sacrificing readability.
+The light theme uses a soft **seasalt background** paired with **charcoal text** and button elements.Rich natural greens are used for accents, hover states, and focus rings - echoing the organic tones of the WordWeaver logo.
+These choices ensure clarity, calmness, and consistent branding.

 ![Light Theme Colour palette](docs/design-choices/light-colour-scheme.png)